BabylonJS/BabylonNative/Documentation/WhenToUseBabylonNative.md

 with Web-like technologies that runs on iOS, that is an excellent reason to use Babylon React Native as it is currently the only viable choice.

-More generally, Babylon Native technologies allow developer to reach through the fundamental limitations of Web-like platforms to directly expose native functionality to the Web-like hybrid app layer.
+More generally, Babylon Native technologies allow developers to reach through the fundamental limitations of Web-like platforms to directly expose native functionality to the Web-like hybrid app layer.
 Any time your experience requires a native capability that isn't exposed to typical Web-like usage at all, Babylon Native may be a good choice for exposing it; and if the feature you require is in any way associated with graphics or rendering, Babylon Native is likely among the best available choices due to the infrastructure it provides for integrating Web-like and native rendering capabilities.